Yulia Marushevska: Making the video

-The video was shot by British cinematographer Graham Mitchell and posted by American filmmaker Ben Moses, producer of the movie Good Morning Vietnam.
+The video was shot by British cinematographer Graham Mitchell and posted by American filmmaker Ben Moses, producer of the film Good Morning Vietnam.
 Marushevska met Moses when she was working for him as a translator for his documentary on Andriy Shevchenko.
 At the time she made the video, she was 24 years old.

 It was Marushevska's idea to film a stand-up video on Hrushevskoho Street, where two men had been killed in the protests.
 "I wanted to tell the world what was really going on in Ukraine," she later explained.
 "One day I woke up and I read in the news about two men who were killed during the protests.
 It affected me very much because I never seen a situation where innocent people were being killed just because they showed that they don’t want such a government."
 The Kyiv Post stated that she was motivated partly by guilt "because she felt that she wasn't doing enough to help the EuroMaidan Revolution and partly out of frustration with foreigners' ignorance about why demonstrators were camping out on Kyiv's freezing streets to change their government."
 She told the Kyiv Post, "People know nothing about Ukraine.
 Ukraine is terra incognita for the world."

 She and Mitchell made their way to the Maidan, where the two men had been killed, and made the video.
 "It was very cold, minus 20, and I was freezing to death," she later recalled.
 "I did two tries, two takes, but I was frozen to death and could not talk anymore.
 My accent is horrible.
 I could not find the right words and right intonation.
 I tried.
 I thought I would try later, maybe I will do it better.
 But then all these events happened and the situation got worse.
 It was apathy and depression, and I had no energy to do it again."